 Moon Flash Kick

-The main aim of the skill itself is to let the player move swiftly towards their foes while they are kicking them, making the enemies take in 132 damage.
-The kicks can be repeated a total of 4 times after pressing the skill button three times, all the while maintaining your mobility and not losing your footing.
-The total amount of damage being dealt by the kicks will be 255.
+This skill enables the player to close the distance to their foes while delivering kicks swiftly, inflicting 132 damage per kick.
+The kicks can be repeated four times by pressing the skill button three times, all while maintaining mobility.
+The total damage dealt by the kicks amounts to 255.

 Full Moon Kick